-NOTE: A Federal Waterfowl Stamp is not needed to hunt Sandhill crane, mourning dove, snipe, and coot or to take light geese during the Spring Light Goose conservation order and Canada Goose August Management Take; however, a State Migratory Bird Certificate is still required for these species.
+NOTE: A Federal Waterfowl Stamp is not needed to hunt sandhill crane, mourning dove, snipe, and coot; or light geese during the Spring Light Goose Conservation Order; or Canada goose during August Management Take.
+However, a State Migratory Bird Certificate is still required for these species.